frank-carnovale/Exposer/README.md

 ### More Options

-Exposer is a trivial Mojolicious app ( mojolicious.org ).
+Exposer is a simple [Mojolicious](https://mojolicious.org) application.
 More control is possible via various other MOJO\_\* environment variables such as `MOJO_LOG_LEVEL` and via other options to the commandline.
 See
 ```
 docker run -it --rm exposer script/exposer help